-In field surveys across the northern, eastern, southern TP and Northern Xinjiang (Zhang et al., 2018a; Zhong et al., 2019), snow depth, snow density, snow grain size and surface albedo were observed, and snow cover samples were collected.
-At each 285 location, snow samples were collected from the top 5 cm of the snowpack and stored in a Whirl-pak bag.
-The vertical resolution of the snowpit profile at Koktokay snow station was 5 cm intervals from the snow surface to the depth of 20 cm, then samples were collected every 10 cm from the depth of 20 cm to the bottom.
-During the snow accumulation period (November) and the stable period (from December through early March), snowpit samples were collected three times a month at 10:00 am (UTC/GMT +8.00, the same below).
-During the intense snowmelt period (from early or mid-March to the early April), snow samples were collected twice a day at 10:00 am and 7:00 pm, respectively.
+In field surveys across the northern, eastern, and southern TP and northern Xinjiang (Zhang et al., 2018b; Zhong et al., 2019), snow depth, snow density, snow grain size, and surface albedo were observed, and snow cover samples were collected.
+At each sampling location, snow samples were collected from the top 5 cm of the snowpack and stored in a Whirl-Pak bag.
+The vertical resolution of the snow pit profile at Koktokay Snow Station was 5 cm intervals from the snow surface to a depth of 20 cm; then samples were collected every 10 cm from a depth of 20 cm to the bottom.
+During the snow accumulation period (November) and the stable period (from December through early March), snow pit samples were collected three times a month at 10:00 (UTC/GMT +8.00, the same below).
+During the intense snowmelt period (from early or mid-March to early April), snow samples were collected twice a day at 10:00 and 19:00, respectively.
 Snow cover samples for analyses of WSOC were directly collected into the square polycarbonate bottles (Zhang et al., 2019).
 The samples were kept frozen until they were melted and filtered in the laboratory.

 In this paper, historical rBC records from two ice cores were reported.
-In 2002, a 108 m ice core was collected from the col of the East Rongbuk glacier located on the northeast ridge of Mt.
-Everest on the northern slope of the Himalayas (Kaspari 295 et al., 2011).
+In 2002, a 108 m ice core was collected from the col of the East Rongbuk glacier located on the northeastern ridge of Mt.
+Everest on the northern slope of the Himalayas (Kaspari et al., 2011).
 In 2016, a shallow ice core (8 m length) was drilled by the team from the same glacier to expand rBC records since 2000.
-In November 2005, a 147 m ice core was collected from the upper basin of the Ganglongjiama glacier (Guoqu glacier) on the northern slope of the Mt.
+In November 2005, a 147 m ice core was collected from the upper basin of the Ganglongjiama glacier (Guoqu glacier) on the northern slope of Mt.
 Geladaindong using an electro-mechanical drill (Jenkins et al., 2016; Zhang et al., 2015).
-The drilled ice cores were packed in polyethylene tubing in the field, transported frozen to the State Key Laboratory of Cryospheric Science, Chinese Academy of Sciences in Lanzhou, and kept in a cold room at -20 °C until sample preparation and analysis (Kang et al., 2015).
+The drilled ice cores were packed in polyethylene tubing in the field, transported frozen to the State Key Laboratory of Cryospheric Science, Chinese Academy of Sciences, in Lanzhou, and kept in a cold room at -20 °C until sample preparation and analysis (Kang et al., 2015).